 RENATA FAST

-Olympic, World & NCAA Champion, Emily is a Canadian Olympic Hopeful for what would be her 3rd consecutive Winter Olympic Team in 2026.
+Olympic, World & NCAA Champion, Emilywas selected to her 3rd consecutive Winter Olympic Team in 2026 for Canada.
 Emily plays in the PWHL for the Ottawa Charge and is a native of Saskatoon, SK.
 She serves as an Alternate Captain for the Charge.

 Emily was the first signed player in Ottawa history, during the summer of 2025, she extended her original 3 year agreement another 2 seasons.
 Her player contract during the 2025-26 PWHL season is the highest single season agreement in PWHL history.